CuriousAI/ladder/README.md

 The following commands train the models with seed 1.
 The reported numbers in the paper are averages over several random seeds.
-These commands use all the training samples for training (`--unlabeled-samples 60000`) and none is used for validation.
-This results in a lot of NaNs being printed during the trainining, since validation statistics are not available.
+These commands use all the training samples for training (`--unlabeled-samples 60000`) and none are used for validation.
+This results in a lot of NaNs being printed during the trainining, since the validation statistics are not available.
 If you want to observe the validation error and costs during the training, use `--unlabeled-samples 50000`.

 ##### Evaluating models with testset
 After training a model, you can infer the results on a test set by performing the `evaluate` command.